outdreamer/build-a-cure-1/docs/specific/prediction.md

       - to find alternate path:

-        - functions to explain relationship:
-          - 'stereotypes and behavior that complies with stereotypes'
+        - functions to explain relationship: 'stereotypes & behavior that complies with stereotypes'

           - simple answer:
             - 'stereotype is true'

           - complex answer:

-            - stereotype creates comically false expectations
+            - 'stereotype creates comically false expectations'

-              - which has outputs for agent positions:
+              - which has output paths for agent positions, given example using 'race':

                 - victim: